The Rebound Effect of Tysabri

 I have not written here in a very long time (or so it feels) and have hardly written on my personal blog very much except out of a feeling of obligation.
 Why is this?
-I have been “ill”… MS ill… You could say I am relapsing but if you want to get technical I am experiencing what is a little more commonly known as the Tysabri rebound effect.
+I have been ill...MS ill.
+You could say I am relapsing, but if you want to get technical, I am experiencing what is a little more commonly known as the Tysabri rebound effect.

-I asked for MRIs and an LP to check but none of my doctors shared my concern, which is why I moved back to California; my neurologist here is extra careful and can you really be too careful when you are ensuring that you are not dying?
+I asked for MRIs and a lumbar puncture to check, but none of my doctors shared my concern, which is why I moved back to California.
+My neurologist here is extra careful, and can you really be too careful when you are ensuring that you are not dying?
 I’m not.
-No PML but because I was off of Tysabri for a little over three months I started to fall apart.
+No PML, but because I was off of Tysabri for a little over three months, I started to fall apart.

 It’s been a couple of months since it got really bad.
-The left side of my body is weak and it’s hard to produce rapidly repeating movements with my hand like washing your hands, my right hand can move back and forward fast enough to start a fire but my left hand feels limp.
+The left side of my body is weak, and it’s hard to produce rapidly repeating movements with my hand, like washing your hands.
+My right hand can move back and forward fast enough to start a fire, but my left hand feels limp.
 This is one reason I have not been writing.
 It’s been so hard to type without hitting all the wrong keys!
-My vision has been all over the place; first it was just blurry, then blurry and doubled, then I had some oscillopsia, then I got really dizzy.
+My vision has been all over the place.
+First, it was just blurry, then blurry and doubled, then I had some oscillopsia, then I got really dizzy.

-Yes, it is miserable, and part of me wishes I just risked it and stayed on Tysabri, stayed in Colorado, but part of me is glad I played it safe.
-Now I know I have no signs of PML, I personally know that the rebound effect is something I really have to consider in the future, and I plan on going back to school for Occupational therapy; all things that would not have come to be if I had just risked it and stayed in Colorado.
+Yes, it is miserable, and part of me wishes I just risked it and stayed on Tysabri, stayed in Colorado.
+But part of me is glad I played it safe.
+Now I know I have no signs of PML, I personally know that the rebound effect is something I really have to consider in the future, and I plan on going back to school for occupational therapy; all things that would not have come to be if I had just risked it and stayed in Colorado.
 I plan to move back when I am better prepared financially and medically.

 Have you experienced the rebound effect of Tysabri?

 What does advocacy mean to you as someone living with multiple sclerosis?
 Please select all that apply: